Atlassian Cloud OAuth Single Sign-On (SSO) with Google Apps

 In this guide, we will demonstrate the setup in three parts:

 Step 1.
-Configure SSO connection between miniOrange App with Google Apps
+Configure SSO connection between miniOrange App and Google Apps

-- Once the plugin is installed select the Apps dropdown from the top menu and click on mO Jira OAuth/OIDC SSO option.
+- Once the plugin is installed, select the Apps section from the sidebar menu and click on mO Jira OAuth/OIDC SSO option.

 - Next, you will be prompted with a welcome pop-up window.
 Click Start Configuration.